Balunywa/Labs/Apache-Web-Server&Azure-File-Shares/README.md

 ## Create network resources

 For Azure to communicate between the resources that you create, it needs a virtual network.
 The application gateway subnet can contain only application gateways.
 No other resources are allowed.
 You can either create a new subnet for Application Gateway or use an existing one.
-In this example, you create two subnets: one for the application gateway, and another for the backend servers.
+In this example, you create two subnets: one for the application gateway, and another for the backend servers and private end point.
 You can configure the Frontend IP of the Application Gateway to be Public or Private as per your use case.
 In this example, you'll choose a Public Frontend IP address.

 To create the virtual network and subnet, use `az network vnet create`.
 Run `az network public-ip create` to create the public IP address.